Astley Park School

 Equality Statement

 Astley Park School seeks to provide Equality of Opportunity for all members for the school community whatever their disability, age, gender, race, nationality, religion, marital status, maternity, sexual orientation or background.
 We recognise that people have different needs and treating them equally does not always mean treating them the same.
 We recognise that some members of the school community will need additional support to enable them to fully access school services.
 We strive to challenge discrimination and prejudice of all levels in the school community.
-We are working towards reaccreditation of the LLC Equality Mark and having successfully achieving all the 6 Equality badges, these being Race, Gender, Socio-Economic, Disability, Sexual Orientation and Religion and Belief.
+We are working towards reaccreditation of the LLC Equality Mark having successfully achieved all the 6 Equality badges, these being Race, Gender, Socio-Economic, Disability, Sexual Orientation and Religion and Belief.

 Specific Duties